Danone89/ZabbixMonitoringXenCenter/README.md

 4. Import the templates
 zbx_export_templates.xml --> contains both templates for VM and Host

-''Please note, the the name in zabbix and the name in xen have to be the same!
+###Please note, the the name in zabbix and the name in xen have to be the same!